TDCOSMO 2025: Cosmological constraints from strong lensing time delays: Systematics

 \section{Systematics}

-In this section, we discuss residual systematic errors and our efforts over the past few years to quantify and mitigate them (\S~\ref{ssec:modelass}).
-We also discuss and quantify potential selection effects (\S~\ref{ssec:sel}).
+In this section, we discuss residual systematic errors and our efforts over the past few years to quantify and mitigate them (Section~\ref{ssec:modelass}).
+We also discuss and quantify potential selection effects (Section~\ref{ssec:sel}).

-\subsection{Model Assumptions}
+\subsection{Model assumptions}

 In addition to those discussed in this paper, several other sources of systematic uncertainties should be considered when interpreting our results.
 A brief summary is provided here, referring the reader to the original references for more details.
 The important point is that all of these uncertainties are much smaller than those associated with our measurement of $H_0$, and are random and uncorrelated.
 Therefore, they will not change our result by more than a fraction of our error bar.
+Below, we list the sources of uncertainty that are not yet included in our baseline analysis, unless explicitly stated otherwise: